Bboddy/ruby-cli-job-finder/README.md

 ### Prerequisites

-Run bundle install
+Run bundle install.
-If on windows you need to run install win32console Check ruby version, should be 2.0 or higher

 ```
 bundle install
 ```
+If on windows you need to run install win32console.
 ```
 gem install win32console
 ```
+Check ruby version, should be 2.0 or higher.
+If not install ruby.
 ```
 ruby -v
 ```